×

 When we asked people living in Sintra about club and activities where newcomers can meet others, they responded:

 "Expats in Sintra often join various clubs and activities to meet new people and immerse themselves in the local culture.
 These include language exchange clubs, where they can learn Portuguese and teach their native language to locals.
 They may also join sports clubs, such as golf, tennis, or surfing, which are popular activities in the area.
 Cultural clubs are also a great way to meet people and learn about Portuguese history and traditions.
 These can include cooking classes, wine tasting groups, or art and photography clubs.
 Expats may also participate in local festivals and events, such as the annual Sintra Music Festival, which is a great opportunity to meet locals and other expats.
 Volunteering is another way to meet people and give back to the community.
 There are many opportunities to volunteer in Sintra, from helping out at local schools to participating in environmental conservation projects.
 In addition to joining clubs and participating in activities, expats often meet people through their work or their children's schools.
 Many expats also use online platforms and social media groups to connect with other expats in the area.
-Finally, simply exploring the city, visiting local markets, cafes, and restaurants, or taking a walk in the beautiful parks and gardens of Sintra can lead to unexpected encounters and new friendships," remarked one expat who made the move to Sintra.
+Finally, simply exploring the city, visiting local markets, cafes, and restaurants, or taking a walk in the beautiful parks and gardens of Sintra can lead to unexpected encounters and new friendships," said one expat who made the move to Sintra.

 What should I bring when moving to Sintra?